fatmingwang/FM79979/Src/FM79979Engine/VSAndroid/Readme.txt

+if you suffered some unreference symbol change lib input order?

 ensure you have take a look at out console window all the message you have readed. because the error messages it should be there.